-I would like to discuss a topic dear to me, the importance of high quality math instruction for students with complex cognitive needs.
+I would like to discuss a topic dear to me - the importance of high quality instruction for math students with complex cognitive needs.
 In the state of Vermont, these students tend to fall under the disability category of Intellectual Disability.
 My background in education is as a special educator.
 In my role as an ALN facilitator I continue to work with students with more complex needs or low incidence disabilities and the teachers and school districts who support them.
 (Low incidence disabilities are severe disabling conditions with an expected incidence rate of less than 1% of the total statewide school enrollment (IDEA, 2004).
 These categories can vary slightly, state to state, in how they are defined.
 Some students within the category of low incident have two or more disabilities - this is known as comorbidity.
 Students with complex cognitive needs may present with comorbid disabilities - one of which impacts cognitive functioning.)

 In the past when I would attend workshops, conferences and professional development, geared towards working with students with special needs, they would fall short of including the demographic of students I served.
 I would leave these training sessions frustrated because the needs of “my” students were not represented.
-One of the reasons I joined the ranks of All Learners Network, is the true commitment to the idea that ALL students should have access to high quality math instruction, including students with low incidence disabilities.
+One of the reasons I joined the ranks at All Learners Network, is the true commitment to the idea that ALL students should have access to high quality math instruction, including students with low incidence disabilities.